Join StudentCrowd, Like us on Facebook

 192-207 UCAS Points

-Average range for Queen's University Belfast entry requirements.
+Average range for Queen's University Belfast (QUB) entry requirements.
 Varies depending on the course.

 Queen's University Belfast is located in Northern Ireland, Antrim.
 The reputation for teaching has been recognised with a rating in the Teaching Excellence Framework.
 24,490 students are enrolled at Queen's University Belfast: